"Indoor Air Controlled"

 Consistent, clear, uncompromising ratings

-When assigning the label to a product, each volatile substance, VOCs and aldehydes, is analysed and quantified separately.
+When assigning the label to a product, each volatile substance is analysed and quantified separately.
 Each of these substances is given a rating from A+ to C taking into account all international recommendations, regulations and standards.

 A product’s final rating is that of the component substance with the worst rating.
-It is also influenced by the total substances detected.
+It is also influenced by other factors such as the total substances detected.

 A product for which each substance has been given a good rating may nevertheless be assigned a poor rating if the substances in total represent a risk to the consumer.